Tuk-Tuk Tour and Sunset Cruise

 To continue my quest to sample and taste Guinness in every country I travel to, Laura found a bar for me on the Tagus River close to where we will be catching our boat for our sunset cruise.
 See my Guinness Around the World Blog for details on the tasting.

-Later we did a sunset cruise on a sailboat.
-Music, wine and pasteis de nata.
+Laura had setup a sunset cruise with Lisbon Sailing with Mario.
+The two hour tour took us past many of the city's most emblematic locations: Terreiro do Paço, Cristo Rei, the 25th of April Bridge, the iconic Belém Tower, the Monument to the Discoveries, the Electricity Museum, and the MAATMusic, wine and pasteis de nata.
 The captain was also from the area and had many stories as well.
 The evening had a bit of haze, but it was beautiful.
 Always great to see a city from the water.

 Insaciável